alttch/eva3/doc/notifiers.rst

   delivery
 * **1** guarantees message delivery
 * **2**  the maximum system/network load which provides 100% guarantee of
-  message delivery and the guarantees the particular message has been delivered only once and has no duplicates.
+  message delivery and guarantees the particular message has been delivered only once and has no duplicates.